- Look inside popular Qatar Airways Business Class on the A380

-You can expect a big comfortable modern seat, huge inflight entertainment screen right in front of your face, personal reading lights, charging ports, and loads of storage around your seat.
+You can expect a big comfortable modern seat, huge in-flight entertainment screen right in front of your face, personal reading lights, charging ports, and loads of storage around your seat.
 The actual seat design on the A380 and smaller Dreamliner planes are very similar.
-I'll review that on the next leg to Europe.

-Seats are wide, spacious and comfortable.
-Ample room to store your carry-on bags and shopping with the overhead bins.
+Seats are wide, spacious and comfortable, with ample room to store your carry-on bags and shopping with the overhead bins.
 Plenty of room in the footwell for bigger passengers.

 Every passenger in Business Class also receives a well-stocked pink leather amenity kit by Italian luxury brand BRIC'S.

 If you're travelling with someone (or in my case my sister) then the middle two seats are better so that you can be closer.
 There's a divider that comes down between the seats.

 Every snack, meal, and drink on my flight was high quality.
 The whole menu is a A-la-carte meaning that you can order anytime.
 The quality of the cuisine, customer service and overall experience was really good.

 The A380 on the Qatar QR909 route also has a First Class cabin.
 Basically, the A380 is big enough to fit loads of Business Class seats and a First Class section.
 Since Qatar Business Class is so good you could argue that there's no need for anyone to fly First Class.

 The Qatar A380 has a bar at the rear of the Business Class cabin.
 It was not as well stocked as the bar on the Emirates A380.